hyman-m/tinyrpc/README.md

 	return nil
 }
 ```
-We need define our services.
+we need define our services.

 Finally, under the path of the project, we create a file named `main.go`, the code is as follows:
 ```go